parsaeisa/golang_otel/README.md

 Its so simple to use otel in repositories . ( like redis and sqlx )
 ## Redis
-All you need to do is below line :
+All you need to do is below line after defining redis client  :
 ```go
 a.RedisClient.AddHook(redisotel.NewTracingHook())
 ```

 ## Database
-And for database :
+And for database , while defining it you should use below method instead of sqlx :
 ```go
 db, err = otelsqlx.Open(config.C.Database.Driver, config.C.Database.DSN(), otelsql.WithAttributes(semconv.DBSystemMariaDB))
 if err != nil {